schmouk/CppBMPLoader/documentation.md

 ---
-## How to load the image that best fit specified dimensions from a `BA` file
+## How to load the image that best fits specified dimensions from a `BA` file

 The dimensions are the width and the height of an image.